Byron/gitoxide/cargo-smart-release/README.md

 * it's very young and probably tries to eat underwear
 * it's tested only by using it on `gitoxide`, there are no regression tests at all
-* it was hacked together in two days.
+* it was hacked together in two days, and there definitely are rough edges and assumptions

 ### Acknowledgements